Frequently Asked Question

 - Use consistent capitalization, spacing, and abbreviations in

-fields. - Avoid unnecessary punctuation or inconsistent naming conventions.
+stop_namefields. - Avoid unnecessary punctuation or inconsistent naming conventions.

 Why it matters: Clean naming improves readability and searchability for riders in the web interface and printed materials.